pHo9UBenaA/chrome-extension-doc-snapshot/__snapshot__/storage.md

 [`storage.local`](#property-local)

 Data is stored locally and cleared when the extension is removed.
 The storage limit is 10 MB (5 MB in Chrome 113 and earlier), but can be increased by requesting the `"unlimitedStorage"` permission.
 We recommend using `storage.local` to store larger amounts of data.
+By default, it's exposed to content scripts, but this behavior can be changed by calling [`chrome.storage.local.setAccessLevel()`](#method-StorageArea-setAccessLevel).

 [`storage.managed`](#property-managed)

 Managed storage is read-only storage for policy installed extensions and managed by system administrators using a developer-defined schema and enterprise policies.
 Policies are analogous to options but are configured by a system administrator instead of the user, allowing the extension to be preconfigured for all users of an organization.
+By default, `storage.managed` is exposed to content scripts, but this behavior can be changed by calling [`chrome.storage.managed.setAccessLevel()`](#method-StorageArea-setAccessLevel).
 For information on policies, see [Documentation for Administrators](https://www.chromium.org/administrators/).
 To learn more about the `managed` storage area, see [Manifest for storage areas](/docs/extensions/reference/api/storage).

 [`storage.session`](#property-session)

 Holds data in memory while an extension is loaded.
 The storage is cleared if the extension is disabled, reloaded or updated and when the browser restarts.
-By default, it's not exposed to content scripts, but this behavior can be changed by setting [`chrome.storage.session.setAccessLevel()`](#method-StorageArea-setAccessLevel).
+By default, it's not exposed to content scripts, but this behavior can be changed by calling [`chrome.storage.session.setAccessLevel()`](#method-StorageArea-setAccessLevel).
 The storage limit is 10 MB (1 MB in Chrome 111 and earlier).
 The`storage.session` interface is one of several [we recommend for service workers](/docs/extensions/mv3/service_workers/service-worker-lifecycle#persist-data).

 [`storage.sync`](#property-sync)

 If syncing is enabled, the data is synced to any Chrome browser that the user is logged into.
 If disabled, it behaves like `storage.local`.
 Chrome stores the data locally when the browser is offline and resumes syncing when it's back online.
 The quota limitation is approximately 100 KB, 8 KB per item.
 We recommend using `storage.sync` to preserve user settings across synced browsers.
 If you're working with sensitive user data, instead use `storage.session`.
+By default, `storage.sync` is exposed to content scripts, but this behavior can be changed by calling [`chrome.storage.sync.setAccessLevel()`](#method-StorageArea-setAccessLevel).

 ### Storage and throttling limits